14 Places To Visit In October In Europe For A Mesmerising Getaway

 Photo: Kate Bielinski / Unsplash

 Edinburgh, Scotland’s capital, seamlessly blends historic charm with modern vibrancy.
 The Royal Mile, stretching from Edinburgh Castle to the Palace of Holyroodhouse, is lined with shops, eateries, and historic sites.
-Arthur’s Seat, an ancient volcanic peak, offers hiking opportunities with panoramic city views.
+One of the top places to visit in Edinburgh, Arthur’s Seat, an ancient volcanic peak, offers hiking opportunities with panoramic city views.
 The city’s festivals, notably the Edinburgh Fringe Festival, celebrate arts and culture on a global scale.
 This makes it one of the best places to visit in Europe in October.

 Major Attraction: Edinburgh Castle